PS5 restock update today: Track on Twitter, Target, Best Buy and more

 PS5 restock — latest news and rumors

-It may have been a quiet start to the week in terms of PS5 restocks, but last week saw plenty of action as Walmart finally restocked the console for the first time in weeks.
+Last week saw plenty of action in terms of PS5 restocks, as Walmart finally restocked the console for the first time in weeks.
 Then Best Buy shocked us all with a surprise Thursday drop, breaking from its historic cycle of always dropping consoles on Friday.

-Unfortunately, Walmart's drop was a very limited one and its fresh PS5 allocation sold out in seconds.
-Best Buy wasn't much better either with the console being out of stock again within just a few minutes.
-The demand for the PS5 is clearly still overwhelming.
+Looking ahead to this week, it's doubtful that either of those retailers will have another restock so soon, but Target is being tipped for a drop this week.
+Word comes from Jake Randall, a YouTuber and full-time PS5 stock tracker, who has very reliable sources at Target.

-In all likelihood that will be it for this week, however Amazon or GameStop would be the most likely retailers to have a PS5 restock today, but neither seems especially likely.
-Amazon did have an ultra-rare weekend PS5 restock around two weeks ago, so there's the possibility that could be repeated.
+If the big red retailer does have a PS5 restock this week it will most likely be on Wednesday (May 12) between 6 a.m. and 9 a.m.
+ET.
+Otherwise, GameStop and Amazon are alternative retailers that could restock in the coming days.

 PS5 restock and Prime Day